As a parent, one of your jobs is to teach your child to behave appropriately in various situations. And it’s a job that takes time and patience.

 If Unwanted Behavior Is Escalating, When Do You Step In To Discipline A Toddler?

-As strange as it seems, being firm and drawing a clear line for your child that a certain type of behavior is unacceptable actually makes them feel safer and more secure.
+As strange as it seems, being firm and drawing a clear line for your child that certain behavior is unacceptable makes them feel safer and more secure.

 In these situations, removal and redirection are your best options.